-The worldly Theomin family were very well travelled, and brought home many treasures and priceless artifacts.
-Hundreds of paintings adorn the walls; there are exotic ceramics, bronzes, even jade and ivory items from Asia.
+The worldly Theomin family were very well travelled and brought home many treasures and priceless artefacts.
+Hundreds of paintings adorn the walls; there are exotic ceramics, bronzes, and even jade and ivory items from Asia.
 All these are now on display, but visitors are asked to refrain from physically touching them, and move around inside with care.

 Dorothy Theomin was the last remaining member of the family, and after her passing, Olveston House was opened as a historic museum in 1967.
 The property and its contents were then given into the care of the city of Dunedin.

 Situated on an acre of land and surrounded by gardens, Olveston House is close to our rental depot.
 Visitor parking permits (for 2 hours) are available from reception for your rental car.